-When you lift the towers up after they are assembled, you will notice the bottom of the tower scrapes the ground as it goes from horizontal to vertical.
-It doesn't work that way when you try to lay them back down.
+When you lift the towers up in the air the first time they are assembled, you will notice the bottom of the tower scrapes the ground as it goes from horizontal to vertical.
+It doesn't work that way when you try to lay them back down when the job is finished.
 If you try to lay them down by simply booming down, the opposite of how you tilted them up, SEVERE DAMAGE WILL RESULT.
 FOLLOW THE PROCEDURE LISTED HERE EXACTLY.